Key Information

 Admission to St Nicholas School is dealt with by Hertfordshire County Council.

-To enquire about joining our school please go to
+To make an application to join our school please go to

 St Nicholas School is its own admitting authority and determines the admission arrangements for entry into each academic year.